derpmagician/AirBnB_clone/README.md

 And the final data diagram looks like this:

 ![data_diagram](https://i.imgur.com/4qOQO1A.png)
-# First step and is creating a command interpreter.
+# Create a command interpreter.

 This is the first step towards building the first full web application: the AirBnB clone.
-This first step is very important because we will use what we build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…
+The other following projects: HTML/CSS templating, database storage, API, front-end integration…

 ## Execution